 I didn’t watch them lift the trophy as I had to head off to get some food but I can imagine there were some fireworks, a glitter bomb and maybe even a brass band playing somewhere in the distance.

 One of my friends actually got tickets to the final and went over.
-No doubt he enjoyed the game but the main stories that came out of experiences are seeing guys with Celtic tops on in the fans park outside the Luzhniki Stadium and then later on in the evening after the game he just can’t get his head around how men of all shapes and sizes can walk into top Moscow bars unopposed whilst a stream of leggy local beauties form an orderly queue outside and are selected on a case by case basis for entry.
+No doubt he enjoyed the game but the main stories that came out of his experiences are seeing guys with Celtic tops on in the fans park outside the Luzhniki Stadium and then later on in the evening after the game he just couldn’t get his head around how men of all shapes and sizes can walk into top Moscow style bars unopposed whilst a stream of leggy local beauties form an orderly queue outside and are selected on a case by case basis for entry.
 Russia sounds amazing.